 5. A bank shall put in place Board approved credit policy covering, inter alia, the areas specified below, to the extent such activities are undertaken by it.
 The specific aspects to be addressed in this policy are detailed in the relevant paragraphs of these Directions.

 - (1) Digital Lending including DLG

 - (2) Lending Against Gold and Silver Collateral

 - (3) Microfinance Loans

-- (4) Non-Fund Based Facilities
+- (4) Housing Finance

+- (5) Non fund based (NFB) facilities